-The 9200 has a complete set of functions providing a number of modes of operation for the internal or "System" rate generator (T_0).
-Most of these functions can be ignored if a simple continuous stream of pluses is required.
-Starting from the default settings, which can be restored by recalling configuration 0, the following parameters need to be set in the 9200 application:
+The 9250 has a complete set of functions providing a number of modes of operation for the internal or "System" rate generator (T_0) .
+Most of these functions can be ignored if a simple continuous stream of pulses is required.
+Starting from the default settings, which can be restored by recalling configuration 0, the following parameters need to be set in the 9250 application:

-Pulse Width, Delay Enter the required pulse width and delay found in the Channel section.
+Pulse Width, Delay Enter the required pulse width and delay found in the

+Channel section.
 Repeat for each output channel.

-T 0 Period Set the desired pulse Period found in the System section.
-Note: In general the pulse delay + the pulse width + 75 ns (for a hardware reset for any channel) must be less than the T 0 period.
-Enable Enable the corresponding channels by clicking "Enabled" in the Channel section.
-Start Press the unit's Run/Stop button to start generating pulses Stop Press the unit's Run/Stop button once again to stop generating pulses.
+T0 Period Set the desired pulse Period found in the System section.

+Note: In general the pulse delay + the pulse width + 75 ns (for a hardware reset for any channel) must be less than the T_0 period in the Channel section.

+Enable Enable the corresponding channels by clicking "Enabled"

+Start Press the unit's Run/Stop button to start generating

+pulses

+Stop Press the unit's Run/Stop button once again to stop

+generating pulses.